 Like several of the the other small colleges in northwest Texas, Hereford College had its sports teams.
-Students played tennis, baseball, basketball, and for a few years, football.
 The main sport was baseball.
+But students also played tennis, basketball, and for a few years, football.

 Some of the more interesting tidbits of information relate to the Hereford football team.
 In that time and place, uniforms were simple jerseys and trousers, with no protective gear like thigh pads and shoulder pads.
 Apparently, some players didn't own a leather helmet.